0x8BitDev/MAPeD-SPReD/README.md

 https://www.microsoft.com/en-us/download/details.aspx?id=40779

 ## Linux
 As mentioned before, you need to install Mono on your computer.
-To run the tools you may need to configure your environment to allow it to automatically run .exe files through Mono, or manually run the tools in terminal: `mono MAPeD-NES.exe`, `mono SPReD-NES.exe`, `mono SPReD-SMS.exe`.
+To run the tools you may need to configure your environment to allow it to automatically run .exe files through Mono, or manually run the tools in terminal: `mono <app.exe>`.

 # Samples